fkooman/php-oauth2-server/README.md

     $ php -r "file_put_contents('server.key', sodium_crypto_sign_keypair());"

-The output of these commands are typically stored in a configuration file and used in the `OAuthServer` constructor, see the example.
+The data in `server.key` file can then be used as input to the `SodiumSigner` class, see the example.

 # License